 PUT IN A NON-CONTINGENT OFFER

 The fewer contingencies you have attached to your property offer, the better your chance is for acceptance.
-Similar to Bay Area markets, sellers are doing a lot of their work ahead of time by filling out a full disclosure packages and providing a home and pest inspection upfront.
+Similar to Bay Area markets, sellers are doing a lot of their work ahead of time by filling out a full disclosure package and providing a home and pest inspection upfront.
 This proactive approach in providing the details needed to evaluate a property tightens the possibility of negotiation once in escrow.
 With these packages completed, sellers are expecting non-contingent offers.
 So, contingencies on your end, including previously stated underwritten preapprovals, other house sales, or insurance matters, should be pinpointed and taken care of ahead of time.

 A seller will always be drawn to the buyer with the easiest process, so take it upon yourself now to work with a real estate agent to navigate contingencies you may have before you put in an offer.
 I understand and am eager to work with individuals, couples, or families to ensure that their wants and needs can be resolved in time to confidently submit an attractive offer.